tlong314/hover-sum/README.md

 var hs = new hoverSum();

-Hover over currency numbers on the page to see them add up.
+Hover over currency numbers on the page to see them add up, into a hovering sum value.
+Click on that value to reset it to zero.